-These can include useful features widely utilized by developers, but not meant for the general public.
+These can include useful features widely utilized by developers but not meant for the general public.

 11. Install Incompatible Apps

 Whether an app is compatible with your device is relative.
-Oftentimes, the app’s compatibility with the OS is decided by the provider who may want to prevent you from using the app.
+Oftentimes, the app’s compatibility with the OS is decided by the provider, who may want to prevent you from using the app.

-By rooting the device, the shackles for your device come off to a large degree allowing for apps otherwise not fit for your system to be installed and function just fine.
+By rooting the device, the shackles for your device come off to a large degree, allowing for apps otherwise not fit for your system to be installed and function just fine.

 Rooting your Android device is a tactic to get a lot more out of its capabilities.
-It has been regularly found that devices we use every day are far more powerful than the restraint with which typical users are subjected to them.
+It has been regularly found that devices we use every day are far more powerful than the restraint to which typical users are subjected to them.

 The Android platform, for its part, is fine with rooting and utilization of apps and system function alterations relegated only to administrative users.
 It’s the providers and manufacturers who seek to lock some of these away.